 U.S. Embassy staff in Guinea, Sierra Leone, and Liberia worked closely with host countries and international organizations to help coordinate the movement of personnel, equipment, and medications; arrange evacuations; disseminate information; and build the countries’ capacity to respond to future outbreaks.

 Raising public awareness was key to stopping the spread of Ebola.
-State Department Public Affairs Officer Emily Green and her staff worked with local cartoonists to develop a graphic novel to help educate the public about Ebola.
+State Department Assistant Public Affairs Officer Emily Green and her staff worked with local cartoonists to develop a graphic novel to help educate the public about Ebola.
 She also trained media professionals as part of a mass public health campaign and public diplomacy initiative targeted at combating Ebola in 2014.